 - The quicker evaporation of sweat, coupled with the natural breathability of cotton, does two things.
 It keeps the wearer cooler and it keeps the wearer drier.

-- The TransDRY® technology allows fabrics to dry faster.
-Because TransDRY® is flexible across many product categories, dry time may vary based on formulation, fabric construction and finishing process.
+- TransDRY® technology allows fabrics to dry faster.
+Because TransDRY® is flexible across many product categories, dry time may vary based on formulation, fabric construction, and finishing process.
 But don’t worry, it’s durable throughout the lifetime of the garment.

 Now you can take moisture management one step further.
 TransDRY® technology can be combined with other chemical and mechanical technologies to achieve the ultimate active garment for all climates and sports.